marlonShawDEV/workForceHousing/README.md

 ### Setup

-To manually set up the template, first download it with Git:
+To manually set up the template, first download it with Git.
+If you have are behind a corporate firewall and have trouble with Git, update your proxy settings:

 ```bash
 git clone https://github.com/SCarrero/fmzurb.git fmzurb
 ```

-Then open the fmzurb folder in your command line, and install the needed dependencies:
+Then open the fmzurb folder in your command line, and install the needed dependencies.
+If you have are behind a corporate firewall and have trouble with npm or bower, update your proxy settings:

 ```bash
 cd fmzurb